openatv/FlashImage/README.md

 # FlashImage
-Helper repro to define distributions
+Helper repro to calculate available distributions based on the model